tyleryasaka/identity-proposals/README.md

 This is heavily inspired by ERC725, but it has some major modifications.
 It strips out all of the key management functions, and adds `setDelegate` and `getDelegate`.
 A `delegate` is represented by an address and is referenced by a `delegateType`.
 There is one `delegate` per identity per `delegateType`.

 The purpose of a delegate is to represent the identity in a specific context, in the spirit of the decentralized architecture I defined above.
 For example, a delegate for claims would be a contract that holds all claims issued by the associated identity.
 The `delegateType` can be used to specify the context.

+Delegates can be thought of as a way to extend the functionality of the identity contract.
+The contract can't be changed or upgraded, but delegates can.
+The delegates allow the identity contract to essentially gain new abilities over time as needed.

+Would love feedback on the delegate idea - does it make sense or would it be better to leave it out?

 ### ERCXXXX_ClaimIssuer